cositools/cosi-data-challenge-1/spectral-fit/README.md

 This is all to say that COSI's orientation (e.g. roll/pitch/yaw) changed rapidly during flight.
 As such, we might prefer to bin the data into very small (~seconds) time bins to preserve an accurate orientation of the instrument tied to the data.
 However, this would require massive computational resources.
 Also, time bins which are too small may contain too few photons for meaningful analysis.

-Through extensive testing, **1800 second** (30 minute) time bins were found to strike a practical balance between a sufficiently precise treatment of instrument orientation and computational means.
+Through extensive testing, **7200 second** (2 hr) time bins were found to strike a practical balance between a sufficiently precise treatment of instrument orientation and computational means.

-You can feel free to play with the time binning.
-You may choose to decrease the size to 900 s, or increase it to 3600 s, for example, to see if there's an effect on the image (e.g. does it look less/more blurred, respectively, as you lump more data into more/fewer time bins?)

 **Energy bins:** We need to define the energy bins exactly as they are defined in the response.

-For point source imaging, we use a continuum response simulation which spans several energy bins across COSI's 0.2-5 MeV bandpass: [150, 220, 325, 480, 520, 765, 1120, 1650, 2350, 3450, 5000] keV.
+For point source analysis, we use a continuum response simulation which spans several energy bins across COSI's 0.2-5 MeV bandpass: [150, 220, 325, 480, 520, 765, 1120, 1650, 2350, 3450, 5000] keV.

-For positron-electron annihilation at 511 keV, we use a response simulation with only one energy bin around the 511 keV signature: **501-521 keV**.

-For Al-26, we use a response simulation with only one energy bin around the 1809 keV photopeak signature: **1803-1817 keV**.

 **Sky pixel size:** As with the energy binning, the pixel size here must match that of the response.
 The response matrix that we are providing for this COSI-balloon analysis assumes $6^{\circ} \times 6^{\circ}$ resolution.